 instances for each build configuration you want to track.

 Restart the Agent to start collecting and sending Teamcity events to Datadog.

 For containerized environments, see the Autodiscovery Integration Templates for guidance on applying the parameters below.

 |blank or |

 Run the Agent’s

 teamcity under the Checks section.

-The Teamcity check does not include any metrics at this time.
+The Teamcity check does not include any metrics.

-All Teamcity events are forwared to your Datadog application.
+Teamcity events representing successful builds are forwarded to your Datadog application.

-The Teamcity check does not include any service checks at this time.
+The Teamcity check does not include any service checks.